 Ruth Moore was one of Maine’s most beloved 20th century writers.
-Jefferson’s presentation will include highlights from the Ruth Moore collection at the Maine Women Writers Collection, as well as touching on some of her most well-known books including Spoonhandle.
-He will especially focus on her often-neglected poetry.
+Jefferson’s presentation includes highlights from the Ruth Moore collection at the Maine Women Writers Collection.
+This talk touches on some of her most well-known books as well as her often-neglected poetry.
 Jefferson will share a variety of Moore’s poems and invite audience participation.

 Elizabeth Coatsworth & Kate Barnes: Processing the Literary Archives of Mother & Daughter